 SDHC will promptly notify the family in writing electronically or by mail of adjusted income and rent portion due to approved hardship.
+Families are required to report to SDHC if the circumstances that made the family eligible for the hardship change within thirty (30) days.

-O. MEDICAL EXPENSES [24 CFR 5.609, 5.603]
+O. HEALTH AND MEDICAL CARE EXPENSES [24 CFR 5.609, 5.603]

-Anticipated medical expenses will be calculated by using one of the two following methods, (whichever is more beneficial to the family);
+Anticipated health and medical care expenses will be calculated by using one of the two following methods, (whichever is more beneficial to the family);